vatnz-dev/sops/docs/aerodromes/Class-C/nzaa.md

 ### Departure

-In order to lessen the amount of instructions given to VFR traffic, the Controller shall issue the `Mangere Bridge` VFR departure where possible.
+In order to lessen the amount of instructions given to VFR traffic, the Controller shall issue the `Mangere Bridge` VFR departure at all times - ([AIP Chart](https://www.aip.net.nz/assets/AIP/Aerodrome-Charts/Auckland-NZAA/NZAA_64.1.pdf){ target=new }).
 Once the Pilot reaches Mangere Bridge, the aircraft shall be handed off to UNICOM or Approach where appropriate.

-[AIP Chart refers](https://www.aip.net.nz/assets/AIP/Aerodrome-Charts/Auckland-NZAA/NZAA_64.1.pdf){ target=new }.
+If a departing VFR aircraft requests to climb into controlled airspace, this shall be coordinated with Approach.
+The Tower Controller may amend the clearance as they see fit while the aircraft is in their Control Zone, however must be coordinated with Approach if the ammendment changes their Control Area entry point.

-As flights to the West, North, and Northeast require a turn against the circuit direction, the Tower shall approve a turn against the circuit direction.
+As flights to the West, North, and Northeast require a turn against the circuit direction, the Tower may approve a turn against the circuit direction.

 !!! example "Turn against the Circuit direction"
     **Auckland Tower**: *"On departure a left/right turn is approved.
 Runway 05R/23L, cleared for takeoff"*